DIY Pool Installation Stages

 4. DIY Pool Kit Lift In

 Now it gets exciting.
-We will arrange delivery of your fibreglass pool kit to your front kerb.
+We arrange delivery of your DIY fibreglass pool kit to your front kerb.
 Your pool can be lowered onto your front verge for installation at a later time.
 Or a crane (if needed) will lift your fibreglass pool shell over your house and lower it into place.
 If you have powerlines and/or a two-storey house in the way, it is no problem.
 You just need a bigger crane.
 The cost to hire a crane is usually between $500 and $1,000.
-In this image, factory installed spa jet plumbing is visible along the pool side.
+In this image, factory installed spa jet plumbing is visible along the DIY fibreglass pools side.

 5. Plumbing Connections

 With the pool resting in place, the return jets (sometimes called eyeballs), skimmer box and any other plumbing provisions for spa jets, deck jets and heating are connected with plastic Class 9 PVC plumbing and two part glue.
 From the skimmer box to pump is usually 50mm plumbing and all other connections 40mm.
 All plumbing connections should be pressure tested for leaks before backfilling.
-To assist with managing ground water levels, a standpipe is installed in conjunction with a hydrostatic valve in the floor of your pool.
+To assist with managing ground water levels, a standpipe is installed in conjunction with a hydrostatic valve in the floor of your DIY fibreglass pool.

 6. Backfill and Level

-Backfilling is a nice way to say “fill in the hole”around your fibreglass pool shell.
+Backfilling is a nice way to say “fill in the hole” around your DIY fibreglass pool shell.
 To ensure longevity, your pool is backfilled with cement stabilised crusher dust.
 This prevents the backfill from being eroded away and future pool movement.
 Your DIY fibreglass pool will be slowly filled with water to ensure that once full, it is perfectly level and the pool walls straight.
 In this image, the plumbing on the left side of the pool is for the water feature, pump, filter and chlorinator.

 7. Concrete Bond Beam